acord-robotics/stellarios/manacaster-opening-act.md

 3. Pushing flight suits on, etc - like the scenes in SW before a naval (spaceship) fight/battle
 4. Inside your spaceship - currently this is the [Acord-Robotics/`Asteroid-Dodgers`](http://github.com/acord-robotics/unityballs) scene, which only shows the external ship view.
 For now (25.02.2020) we will just ignore this for the sake of the story
 5. Starrix Lierge - We'll have links (like in [CSS Solar System](http://codepen.io/irisdroidology) to the character/lore bio...
+6. YOUR CHARACTER - whenever "YOUR CHARACTER" is seen on the script, it shows that you have a selection of choices (i.e. inputs).
+Sometimes these are multiple choice, sometimes they are just straight character input

 # Star Sailors - the novel
 * The opening chapters take the place of Chapter 8, and we'll add cutscenes and mini-games for each of the previous chapters.
 These unlock rewards, cosmetics, etc.